webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

   - Ongoing **monitoring** of application performance, including user experience quality, CPU, memory, and disk usage, to ensure **optimal resource allocation**.
   - Effective capacity planning considers these licensing models and factors to ensure that resources are allocated efficiently and in line with business needs, user demands, and budget constraints

-## 1.3 Explain the importance of high availability and scaling in cloud environments
+## 1.3 Explain the importance of HIGH AVAILABILITY and SCALING in cloud environments

 - Explain the importance of high availability and scaling in cloud environments?
+  - High availability ensures that cloud (and on-premises) resources are **available** to consumers.
+  - The primary ways to provide availability are **redundancy**, monitoring, and failover capabilities.
   - High availability and scaling are two fundamental pillars of a robust and efficient cloud environment.
-They are critical for ensuring continuous operation, meeting fluctuating demands, and delivering a seamless user experience.
+They are critical for ensuring **continuous operation**, meeting fluctuating demands, and delivering a seamless **user experience**.
   - High Availability: Minimizing downtime and service disruptions.
-  - Scalability: Adapting to changing workloads and demands efficiently.
+  - Scalability: Adding or removing VMs to adapt to growing demands efficiently.
+    - elasticity: dynamically adjusting resources based on real-time demand.
   - Cost optimization: Utilizing resources effectively and avoiding unnecessary costs.
   - Enhanced user experience: Delivering consistent and reliable performance.
-- High Availability and Scaling in Hypervisors
-  - Hypervisors are software programs that create and manage virtual machines (VMs) on a single physical server.
-They play a crucial role in achieving high availability and scalability.
-- High Availability and Scaling in Affinity
+- High Availability and Scaling Hypervisors: _Affinity_
+  - **Multiple VMs** running on **one host**.
+  - **Pros**
     - Ensures that VMs with specific dependencies are placed on the same physical server.
 This improves performance and reduces latency.
+  - **Cons**
+    - Creates single point of failure.
+    - Hard to scale.
+  - Hypervisors are **software** programs that create and **manage virtual machines (VMs)** on a single physical server.
+They play a crucial role in achieving high availability and scalability.
-- High Availability and Scaling in Anti-affinity
+- High Availability and Scaling in Hypervisors: _Anti-affinity_
-  - Distributes VMs across different physical servers to prevent a single hardware failure from impacting multiple VMs.
+  - Spreading **VMs** over **multiple machines**.
+  - **Pros**
+    - Scaling, redundancy easier.
+  - **Cons**
+    - can be more difficult to monitor.
-- High Availability and Scaling in Oversubscription
+- High Availability and Scaling in Oversubscription: _Compute_
   - Oversubscription allows cloud providers to allocate more resources (CPU, RAM, storage) than the physical server has available.
 This can be effective for workloads with variable resource demands and improves overall utilization.
 However, it can also lead to performance issues if resources become overcommitted.
-- High Availability and Scaling in Compute oversubscription
   - Sharing CPU cores among multiple VMs.
+  - Becomes a real problem when you don't have the dedicated resources(public cloud).
+  - You must have private cloud dedicated resources to guarantee .
-- High Availability and Scaling in Network oversubscription
+- High Availability and Scaling in Oversubscription: _Network_
   - Sharing network bandwidth among multiple VMs.
-- High Availability and Scaling in Storage oversubscription
+- High Availability and Scaling in Oversubscription: _Storage_
   - Sharing storage capacity among multiple VMs.
-- High Availability and Scaling in Regions and Zones
+- High Availability and Scaling: _Regions and Zones_
-  - Cloud providers offer services across multiple geographically distributed regions and zones.
-This provides redundancy and ensures that applications are available even if there is an outage in one region.
+  - Cloud providers offer services across multiple geographically **distributed** regions and zones.
+This provides **redundancy** and ensures that applications are **available** even if there is an outage in one region.
   - Geographically distinct areas with multiple data centers.
   - Zones: Fault-tolerant locations within a region.
+  - Fulfill legal requirements must be in some regions.
-- High Availability and Scaling in Applications
+- High Availability and Scaling: _Applications_
   - High availability for applications requires replicating them across multiple servers and regions.
 This ensures that if one instance fails, another can seamlessly take over.
+  - Scalability: Auto-scaling.
+  - High Availability: Availability zones.
-- High Availability and Scaling in Containers
+- High Availability and Scaling: _Containers_
   - Containerization is a form of virtualization, but it is significantly different than VMs. **Containers virtualize at the OS layer**, rather than the hardware layer.
   - A container holds a **single application and everything it needs to run**.
   - Containers are lightweight and portable units of software that share an operating system kernel.
 They are becoming increasingly popular in cloud environments due to their fast startup times and resource efficiency.
   - Containerization: Packaging applications and their dependencies into containers.
   - Container orchestration: Managing the deployment, scaling, and networking of containers.
+  - Scalability: Auto-scaling
+  - High Availability: Docker Swarm
   - ![containerization](img/containerization.PNG)
-- High Availability and Scaling in Clusters
+- High Availability and Scaling: _Clusters_
   - Clusters are groups of interconnected servers that work together to provide shared resources and services.
 They are fundamental for scaling applications and workloads horizontally.
+  - Scalability: Auto-scaling
+  - High Availability: Clusters
-- High Availability and Scaling of network functions
+- High Availability and Scaling of Network Functions: _Switches, Routers, Load Balancers, Firewalls_
-  - Ensuring continuous availability of network services like switches, routers, load balancers, and firewalls.
+  - Physical infrastructure needs to be turned off, components upgraded, then brought back online.
+To slow.
+  - High Availability is instantly spinning up more infrastructure as needed.
+  - Virtual instances can be spread across multiple availability zones.
-- High Availability and Scaling in Avoiding single points of failure
+- High Availability and Scaling: _Avoiding single points of failure_
-  - Eliminating single points of failure in the infrastructure to prevent outages.
+  - **Redundancy** to prevent outages.
-- High Availability and Scaling in Scalability
-  - Scalability refers to a system's ability to adapt to changing demands by increasing or decreasing resources.
-Different scaling approaches are available:
+  - **Availability Zones** are fault tolerant and unlikely to fail simultaneously.
-- High Availability and Scaling in Auto-scaling
+- High Availability and Scaling in Scalability: _Auto-Scaling_
-  - Automatically adjusts resources based on predefined metrics.
+  - **Adding resources** (CPU, RAM) of existing VMs or containers.
-- High Availability and Scaling in Horizontal scaling
+- High Availability and Scaling in Scalability: _Horizontal scaling_
-  - Adding or removing VMs or containers to a cluster.
+  - **Adding VMs** to split **workloads** with other machines.
-- High Availability and Scaling in Vertical scaling
+- High Availability and Scaling in Scalability: _Vertical scaling_
-  - Upgrading resources (CPU, RAM) of existing VMs or containers.
+  - **Changing(upgrades) resources** to handle performance demands.
-- High Availability and Scaling in Cloud bursting
+- High Availability and Scaling in Scalability: _Cloud bursting_
+  - **Redirecting traffic**(ex.. to cloud) when current resources are at 100% utilization.
-  - Bursting workloads to the public cloud during peak demand.
+  - ex..
+Bursting workloads to the public cloud(from private cloud) during peak demand.

 ## 1.4 Given a scenario, analyze the solution design in support of the business requirements

-- Requirement analysis for Software
+- Requirement analysis: _Software_
   - [Certmaster Cloud+](https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/understand-business-requirements-analysis)
   - **Users**
     - What software applications and platforms are included in the solution?